LukePappa/Ourism/final.md

 Being is all that is.
 It transcends everything and is everything.
 To abide as being is all one must do.

-Existence must be grounded in something outside itself; otherwise, all explanations would ultimately be circular and therefore baseless.
+Existence must be grounded in something outside itself; otherwise, all explanations would ultimately be circular.